darktable-org/dtdocs/content/module-reference/utility-modules/shared/filmstrip.md

 - `Ctrl+Shift+V` selectively pastes from the copied history stack

-- `Ctrl+Z` performs an undo on the last history stack operation

-- `Ctrl+Y` performs a redo on the last history stack operation

 See the lighttable's [history stack](../lighttable/history-stack.md) module documentation for more information about the copy and paste functionality.